tampnoptimizely/junit5-example/README.md

     }
 ```
 We have 7 cases in definition and need to create 7 test method for them.
 And then, let's try JUnit5 and @ParameterizedTest.
-For detailed, you can see in `src/test/java/com/optimizely/junit5hackday/ExampleServiceTest.java`
+For detailed, see at `src/test/java/com/optimizely/junit5hackday/ExampleServiceTest.java`
 ```java
     @ParameterizedTest
     @CsvSource({